 At Debden Primary Academy, children are not permitted to bring in or have on their person phones, cameras or tablets.
-In exceptional circumstances, where agreed between the Head of School and parents, a child who needs to bring in one of these devices will be permitted to leave the device in the main office - under no circumstances should any child bring their own device into the main school building.
+In exceptional circumstances, where agreed between the Headteacher and parents, a child who needs to bring in one of these devices will be permitted to leave the device in the main office - under no circumstances should any child bring their own device into the main school building.

-The Head of School, and any member of staff authorised to do so by the Head of School, can carry out a search and confiscate any electronic device that they have reasonable grounds for suspecting:
+The Headteacher, and any member of staff authorised to do so by the Headteacher, can carry out a search and confiscate any electronic device that they have reasonable grounds for suspecting:

 - > Poses a risk to staff or pupils, and/or

 - > Is identified in the school rules as a banned item for which a search can be carried out, and/or

-- > Is evidence in relation to an offence
+- Is evidence in relation to an offence